top of page

 Paul wrote to Titus:

 Since an overseer manages God's household, he must be blameless—not overbearing, not quick-tempered, not given to drunkenness, not violent, not pursuing dishonest gain.
-Instead, he must be hospitable, one who loves what is good, who is self-controlled, upright, holy and disciplined.
-He must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it (1:7-9).
+Instead, he must be hospitable, one who loves what is good, who is self-controlled, upright, holy, and disciplined.
+He must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it (Titus 1:7–9).

-The server is an administrator of the church.
-They are responsible for the budget and other administrative responsibilities.
-Servers must be "known to be full of the Spirit and wisdom" (Acts 6:3).
-Their function is an actual service rather than an honorary title given to long-term members.
-They are the ecclesiastical counterpart of a server in a restaurant today: "It would not be right for us to neglect the ministry of the word of God in order to wait on [diakoneō; G1247] tables" (Acts 6:2).
-This coincided with the appointment of the servers Stephen, Philip, Prochorus, Nicanor, Timon, Parmenas, and Nicolaus (see Acts 6:5).
+The server acts as the church's administrator, managing the budget and other practical duties.
+Scripture says servers must be "known to be full of the Spirit and wisdom" (Acts 6:3).
+Their work is an actual act of service, not an honorary title for long-time members.
+The role mirrors that of a modern restaurant server—someone who meets the needs of others—just as the apostles said, "It would not be right for us to neglect the ministry of the word of God in order to wait on [diakoneō, G1247] tables" (Acts 6:2).
+This statement led to the appointment of seven servers: Stephen, Philip, Prochorus, Nicanor, Timon, Parmenas, and Nicolaus (Acts 6:5).

 In the same way, deacons are to be worthy of respect, sincere, not indulging in much wine, and not pursuing dishonest gain.
 They must keep hold of the deep truths of the faith with a clear conscience.
 They must first be tested; and then if there is nothing against them, let them serve as deacons.
 In the same way, the women [who are deacons] are to be worthy of respect, not malicious talkers but temperate and trustworthy in everything.
 A deacon must be faithful to his wife and must manage his children and his household well.
 Those who have served well gain an excellent standing and great assurance in their faith in Christ Jesus (1 Tim.
 3:8–13).

 Both men and women served in the first-century diaconate.
-Historically, the early church appointed female deacons, as attested by Canon 15 of the Council of Chalcedon (AD 451) that lowered their minimum age from sixty to forty years (see 1 Tim.
-5:9).
-Furthermore, Paul recognized Phoebe of Cenchreae as a deacon in his letter to the Romans (16:1; see "Mutuality & Praiseworthy Women").
+Historical evidence shows that the early church appointed female deacons, as noted in Canon 15 of the Council of Chalcedon in AD 451, which lowered the minimum age for women deacons from sixty to forty (cf. 1 Tim.
+3:11, 5:9).
+Paul also acknowledged Phoebe of Cenchreae as a deacon, who carried and read his letter to the Romans (Rom.
+16:1; see "Mutuality & Praiseworthy Women").

 Courtesy of Affirm Films